pootsbook/crossingtherubicon/_posts/2015-11-11-minimum-viable-elm-view.md

       div [ class "content" ] [ content linkToElm ]

 Although this example is a little contrived, you can see how easy it would be to break up more complex sections of UI to keep things neat and tidy.

+### Making the View Explicit

+The last optimization we can make to better perceive the Elm Architecture is to name a `view` function which is in turn called by `main`.
+Our first, simplest example would therefore look like this:

+    import Html exposing (text)

+    view =
+      text "Hello Elm!"

+    main =
+      view

 Tomorrow we’ll take a look at integrating the Model into what we’ve done today with the View.